Car brake system – driving licence theory

 Dual-circuit brake system

-Dual-circuit brake systems entail the footbrake being divided into two independent parts.
+Dual-circuit brake system means that the braking system is divided into two independent parts.
 If one circuit (brake for two wheels) fails, the second circuit (remaining two wheels) functions as normal.
 This increases the level of safety and is a feature of all but the oldest of cars.

 Modern cars have hydraulic brakes.
 This means that the braking force is transferred from the pedal to the brakes with the help of a special brake fluid.